ManjunathNReddy/Verble/README.md

 Verble is a command-line version of Wordle that mainly features verbs, with a few nouns thrown in.
 Here's how you can install and play the game:

+## Github actions
+- The game is automatically built with Github actions, so you can download it from the releases page

 ## Installation with PyInstaller
 - Install [PyInstaller](https://www.pyinstaller.org/)
 - Download the Verble repository as a ZIP file to your local machine, extract it to a folder, and navigate to that folder in your terminal.